-From ancient puebloan ceramics, to nineteenth-century Arapaho beaded garments, to contemporary glasswork, the museum offers a look at the rich diversity of art forms, histories, and artistic styles coming from American Indian artists and communities.
-True to the organizing theme of the galleries, Artist’s Eye, Artist’s Hand, visitors are reminded that American Indian art is a vibrant and continuing tradition advanced by individual artists and craftspersons.
+From ancient puebloan ceramics, to nineteenth-century Arapaho beaded garments, to contemporary glasswork, the collection offers a rich diversity of art forms, histories, and artistic styles coming from American Indian artists and communities.
+The collection helps illustrate that American Indian art is a vibrant and continuing tradition advanced by individual artists and craftspersons.

 Beginning in the 1920s, the Denver Art Museum was one of the first museums to use aesthetic quality as the criteria to develop a native arts collection and was the first art museum in the United States to collect American Indian art.
 Over the past century the collection has grown to encyclopedic proportions and now contains nearly 20,000 art objects.

 Numbering more than 4,000 items, the DAM’s collection of Plains material includes six full-sized tipis, beaded cradleboards, ledger drawings, weapons, horse trappings, belts, blankets, headdresses, robes, shirts, dresses, and footwear.